processing/processing-library-template/docs/develop.md

 ## Creating examples
 Examples help users understand your library’s functionality, it is recommended that you include several clear and well-commented samples sketches in the `examples` folder.

+!!!
+Note
-_Note: The example sketch included in this template outputs the image shown on the home page._
+    The example sketch included in this template outputs the image shown on the home page.

 ## Creating the release artifacts
 If you've already gone through the [Getting started](getting-started.md#first-steps) guide, you will have